-Figure 10: Mean weights for alternative URLs (A), mainstream URLs (M), and the percent increase/decrease between mainstream and alternative (also indicated by the coloration).
-Stars indicate the level of statistical significance (p-value) between the weight distributions: no stars indicate no statistical significance, while and indicate, resp., statistical significance with p < 0.05 and p < 0.01.
+Figure 10: The mean weights for alternative URLs (A), the mean weights for mainstream URLs (M), and the percent increase/decrease between mainstream and alternative (also indicated by the coloration).
+The stars on the cells indicate the level of statistical significance (p-value) between the weight distributions: no stars indicate no statistical significance, whereas \ and \\ indicate statistical significance with p < 0.05 and p < 0.01 respectively.